hashicorp/vagrant/docs/commands.md

 you could use ssh directly, but using `vagrant ssh` means you don't have to remember the login information or what port ssh is forwarded to from your box.
 To learn more about those settings see the section on the [Vagrantfile](/docs/vagrantfile.html).
 If you're box is booted simply run `vagrant ssh` from the root of your project directory.

+<a name="vagrant-status"> </a>
+## vagrant status

+Its often hard to keep track and remember whether or not you brought up a virtual environment, shut it down, suspended it, etc. `vagrant status` tells you the status of your current project's environment.

+<a name="vagrant-suspend"> </a>
+## vagrant suspend

+When you're ready to call it quits for the day, there's no need to leave your Vagrant box soaking up cpu cycles and memory.
+Simply issue `vagrant suspend` from your project root and VirtualBox will take a snapshot of the box's current state from which you can resume later.

 <a name="vagrant-up"> </a>
 ## vagrant up